alphagov/datagovuk-tech-docs/source/documentation/get_data/api_documentation.md

 <div style="height:1px;font-size:1px;">&nbsp;</div>

 Remember to escape these URLs.
-Most browsers will escape these automatically when you click on these example links, but some clients, such as Python, will mostly need them URL encoded (spaces to `%20` etc).
+Most browsers will escape these automatically when you open these example links, but some clients, such as Python, will mostly need them URL encoded (spaces to `%20` etc).
 And on the command-line remember to quote the whole URL, for example use single quotes:

 ```
 curl 'https://data.gov.uk/api/action/package_search?fq=publisher=peterborough-city-council’